kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/research-assessment.md

     2. Relies on document revisions rather than manually created new versions

         -   [ x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: I know this was a monumental hurdle at the end, and you really handled it well.
+I'm so impressed with what you were able to recover

 ### R programming